 As the industry increasingly began to serve the growing renewable energy sector in the region, the Association adopted a broader mandate to assist companies as they grow.
 In late 2011 it announced it was dropping the OTANS name to become The Maritimes Energy Association.

-The new name represents the Association's broader mandate of serving the complete energy industry - renewable & nonrenewable, offshore & onshore.
-It looks beyond just Nova Scotia to eastern Canada, and the three Maritime provinces of New Brunswick, Prince Edward Island and Nova Scotia.
+The new name represents the Association's broader mandate to embrace and represent the full spectrum of the energy sector, looking beyond Nova Scotia to eastern Canada, and the three Maritime provinces of New Brunswick, Prince Edward Island and Nova Scotia.

 Prime Minister Justin Trudeau set the tone for a shift in the country’s energy policy early in his mandate, telling an audience in Davos, Switzerland: “My predecessor wanted you to know Canada for its resources.
 I want you to know Canadians for our resourcefulness.”